Can you explain what a Biodynamic Osteopathic approach is?

 What are "hands-on" sessions like?

-During hands-on sessions you will feel what may best be described as a light to medium touch and embrace, as well as massage movements, around varying areas of your body and these areas may be anyplace from your head to your feet.
+During hands-on sessions you will feel what may best be described as a light to medium touch and an embrace of various bodily areas as well as occasional massage movements.
+These areas may be anyplace from your head to your feet.
 You may feel my hands shifting as I palpate and flow with the deep rhythms within you.
 You may or may not experience subtle shifts in your body or in your awareness as well as sudden more noticeable and dramatic shifts and movements.
 None of this should be painful or alarming.
 It is simply the release and surrender of various stuck patterns.
-I may also use a vibrating instrument that is tuned to the harmonic vibration at various areas to aid in this process.
+I may also use a vibrating instrument that is tuned to a harmonic vibration at various areas to aid in this process.

 Do you take insurance?
 I do not take insurance or fill out insurance papers.